roberd13/tableau-dse6-demo/README.md

   * Click Show Me to hide the snap on

-* You now have a color coded graph with the Count of Each of the Movie Ratings Per Year
+* You now have a color coded graph with the Count of Movies grouped by Movie Ratings Per Year

 ![](https://github.com/roberd13/DSE-Spark-with-Tableau/blob/master/images/graph.png)